MarshalMarshal/webinfo/README.md

 # webinfo
 Get webinfo against a large number of Domain and Subdomain

-# install the dependencies
+# Install the dependencies

-chmod +x requirement.sh
+chmod +x requirement.sh <br>
 ./requirement.sh

 # How to Use

-python run.py
+python run.py <br />
-Path of your Domain and Subdomain List: ./subdoamin.txt Save your Output: result.txt (If you don't want to save file leave it blank )
+Path of your Domain and Subdomain List: ./subdoamin.txt<br />
+Save your Output: result.txt (If you don't want to save file leave it blank )<br />